racedisparityaudit/style-guide/a-z.md

 Follow the ONS style guide and use upper case when referring to a specific census year: for example, ‘This data uses the standardised ethnic groups based on the 2011 Census’.

 Use lower case in all other cases: for example, ‘the census information shows that...’

-### Citations

-Citations (example below) are acceptable in Methodology but not elsewhere.

-> The achieved response rate (57%) is in line with that of similar surveys (Barnes et al. 2010; cited in APMS 2014).

 ### Compared with and compared to